juan267/build-api/README.md

 Implement the following endpoints:
 - [GET] list of users
-- [GET] list of posts for a user
+- [GET] list of articles for a user
-- [GET] list of comments for a post by a user
+- [GET] list of comments for an article by a user

 ### Release 2: Implement POST requests
 _pending approval of documentation from an instructor_

 Implement the following endpoints:
-- [POST] create a new post by a user
+- [POST] create a new article by a user
-- [POST] create a new comment for a post by a user
+- [POST] create a new comment for an article by a user

 ### Release 3: Implement authorization and rate limit
 POST requests need to be authorized.
-We shouldn't be able to create a new post or comment without being authorized to do so.
+We shouldn't be able to create a new article or comment without being authorized to do so.
 While this is a complex subject and API authorization are could be implemented in various ways to increase security measures, we will keep it simple.
 This will be done through 2 parts: